 One way to overcome this issue is to hold the kettlebell on the sides so it's horizontal when in the topmost position.
 Another solution might be to hold the handle firmly and keep the kettlebell turned away from you as you move it around.

-Despite it's shortcomings, it was good to have the Bowflex SelectTech 840 kettlebell around the house.
+Despite its shortcomings, it was good to have the Bowflex SelectTech 840 Adjustable Kettlebell around the house.
 Because of the space saving nature of the kettlebell, it was left out in the living room and therefore reminded me to go back and work out with it more often.

 It not being an absolute eyesore also helped me accommodating it in plain sight.
 It can sit close to a wall somewhere, not too far so it feels like an effort even just to retrieve it, but moved out of the way when not needed.